Prairie Wind & Silver Sage is Val Marie’s provincially recognized ecomuseum, offering a variety of services, including:

 BOOKSTORE — One of the best selections of titles of a regional nature you’ll find anywhere.
 Up-to-date and diverse.
 Books for all ages.

 GIFT & CRAFT ITEMS — We carry locally made, quality crafts and other items that make perfect gifts — for yourself or others.
 There is something for every age.

-GALLERIES — We have two art galleries hosting an artist in each.
-This year we host exhibitions by Edie Marshall and Judy Gunter.
+GALLERIES — We have two art galleries hosting exhibitions artist in each.

-PRAIRIE GARDEN — Our long time senior staff member, Carlena Acker, worked hard over the years to create garden spaces featuring indigenous species of grasses and flowers.
+PRAIRIE GARDEN — Staff and volunteers have worked hard over the years to create garden spaces featuring indigenous species of grasses and flowers.

 Prairie Wind & Silver Sage is located in Val Marie, Saskatchewan, a heartbeat from Grasslands National Park.
 We are in the Little Brick Schoolhouse heritage building, across from the Park Visitor Centre on Centre Street.
 See the map on the right side of the page for details.

 SPRING/SUMMER: Open 9 am – 5 pm, 7 days a week.
 Closed for lunch 12 – 1